 Music is all about tension and release no matter if this is done rhythmically or melodically.
-The listener will have an expectation on what happens next within a piece of music or rhythm, when you break that expectation it creates tension, making the music more interesting and unique.
-The listener will eagerly await for the music, or rhythm, to get back to what’s expected, the release, the resolution.
+The listener will have an expectation of what happens next within a piece of music or rhythm, when you break that expectation it creates tension which makes the music more interesting and unique.
+The listener will eagerly await for the music, or rhythm, to get back to what’s expected, the release the resolution.
 In rhythm this tension and release is achieved with Syncopation.

 This is a video/audio demonstration using syncopation techniques from this article